Early Support for Infants and Toddlers (ESIT) offered at Joya Child and Family Development

 Eligibility

-Child must be under three years old and have a 25% delay in at least one area of development or have a diagnosis that is likely to result in developmental delay without intervention.
+Requires that a child be under three years old and demonstrate a 25% delay in at least one developmental area, or have a diagnosed condition likely to lead to developmental delay without intervention.

 Hours